 1. Choose the Right Venue

 Selecting the perfect venue is crucial for a hybrid wedding.
 You’ll need a location that can accommodate both your in-person guests and the technology required for live streaming and virtual events.
-Consider outdoor venues, spacious ballrooms, or even your own backyard for an adaptable and picturesque setting.
+Consider outdoor venues, spacious ballrooms, or even your own backyard for an adaptable and picturesque setting where you can set up a portable stage and a sufficient number of tables and chairs.

 2. Invest in High-Quality Streaming Equipment